mpaviotti/mpaviotti.github.io/_posts/2023-09-09-mini-yoneda.markdown

 ---
-layout: post
 title:  "The mini Yoneda lemma for Type Theorists"
 date:   2023-09-09 13:14:21 +0000
+permalink: /posts/2023/09/Yoneda-TT/
+tags:
+  - semantics
-categories: semantics categories
+  - categories
 ---

-Disclaimer: I took this from a lecture by Roy Crole at the MGS 2018 which I thought it was great!
+I have managed to teach the Yoneda lemma to students who knew very little about category theory, here's how you do it.

-Say that you want to do denotational semantics for a simply typed $$\lambda$$-calculus with a unary constructor $$\textsf{R}$$ which has the following typing rule
+Say that you want to do denotational semantics for a simply typed calculus with a unary constructor $$\textsf{R}$$ which has the following typing rule

 $$
   \frac{\Gamma \vdash t : A}{\Gamma \vdash \textsf{R}(t) : B}